d2l-ai/d2l-en/chapter_preliminaries/autograd.md

 import jax.numpy as np
 from jax import grad
 from jax import random
-key = random.PRNGKey(42) #randomness works a bit differently in JAX
+key = random.PRNGKey(42) #randomness works a bit differently in JAX, see the
+                         #ndarray chapter
 ```

 ## A Simple Example